West End, Surrey: Demography and housing

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Residents

-Brian May, lead guitarist of Queen (band) is a local resident.
+Brian May, lead guitarist of Queen is a local resident.